michael105/michael105.github.io/blog.md

 ehm. wait. probably my problem is about position dependent executables.

 Ok. checked it.
-The PIC flag did has been part of my trouble.
+The PIC flag did had been part of my trouble.
 I tried, amongst others, to jump into naked functions.

 The fun part of this construction is,